Ryota-Onuma/ai-agents/mcp/postgresql-mcp/README.md

 # PostgreSQL MCP Server

-A Model Context Protocol (MCP) server for PostgreSQL database operations.
+A Model Context Protocol (MCP) server for PostgreSQL database operations written in Go.
 This server provides seamless access to multiple PostgreSQL databases with CRUD operations through the MCP protocol.

 ## Features